Should I buy the the Firenze Card to visit Florence?

 Visiting the museums

-Remember you can only visit each museum ONCE so that means you cannot think to stop for a quick visit and come back the next day for a longer visit.
+Remember you can only visit each museum ONCE so that means you cannot stop for a quick visit and come back the next day for a longer visit.
 Your entrance into that museum has been “used up”.

 Museums included in the Firenze Card